Goahnary/goWeb/README.md

 # goWeb

-This is a repo containing my experiements in writing a webscrapper and webserver using go and go Html Templates
+This is a repo containing my experiements in writing a webscraper and webserver using go and go Html Templates

 ## Getting Started